greismichell/cse210-04/README.md

     - set_text: updates the text to the given one.
     -set_velocity: Updates the velocity to the given one.

-Object: Presentation(Artifact):
+Object: Item():
-    "The message to display"
+    "The father class that control the attributes of gems and rocks"

     Responsibility:
-    - provide a message about the artifact.
+    - provide the attributes like color, position and value.

     Behavior:
-    - message (string): A short description about the artifact.
+    - give the attributes color, position and value to each gem and rock.

     State:
+    - get_value: gets the item value
+       -Retuns: int: the value

-    - Get_message: gets the artifac´s message.
+    - get_group: gets the group for the item
+        -Returns: str: the group name.

+Object: Gem(Item):
+    "The constructor of gems"

+    Responsibility:
-    - Set_message: Updates the message to the given one.
+    - Provide the corresponding attributes to gems.

+    States:
+    - Use the attributes to the Item class and give them a new behavior using them with polymorphism.

+Object: Rock(Item):
+    "the constructor of rocks"

+    Responsibility:
+    -Provide the corresponding attributes to rocks.

+    States:
+    - Use the attributes to the Item class and give them a new behavior using them with polymorphism.